 Very small in number and very little known, the entire species is understood from just six captives and one set of photos.
 The primary threat to this cat seems to be the poisoning of its food source; pikas are the Asian equivalent of rabbits and often poisoned by humans controlling them, the cats eat the poisoned carcasses which then kills them.

-Resident across every landmass except Antarctica
+Domestic Cat, felis catus; on every landmass except Antarctica

 No longer considered a member of the wildcat family the domestic cat nevertheless comes directly from it.
 Descended directly from the Near Eastern wildcat its distribution around the world by mankind has seen African, Asian and European genes bred into the bloodline as well as some other species such as the Asian leopard cat.
 Still closely related enough to produce fertile offspring in matings with any of its wild cousins, this most successful species of cat, the only one to learn how to utilise the planet's dominant species to its own advantage, is now their greatest threat.